exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

 *   **Purpose:** This internal package provides the fundamental building block(s) for the payment UI.
 It is not intended for direct consumption by host applications.
 *   **Key Component(s):**
     *   `<exerp-odin-cc-form>`: The primary web component responsible for payment detail capture.
 It can render forms for both Credit Card and Bank Account payments based on configuration.
-*   **Key Responsibilities:**
-    *   Dynamically loading and initializing ODIN's `OdinPay.js` library.
+    *   Dynamically loading and initializing ODIN's `OdinPay.js` v2 library.
+    *   Initializing the `OdinPay` object using the `odinPublicToken` and a theme object.
+The theme is either passed down from the facade (originating from the host application's configuration) or defaults to an empty object (`{}`) to allow OdinPay.js v2's native styles to apply.
-    *   Configuring and rendering the payment input fields (e.g., card number, expiry, CVC, postal code for cards; or account number, routing/transit numbers, account type for BANK_ACCOUNT) using `OdinPay.createCardForm()` or `OdinPay.createBankAccountForm()`.
+    *   Configuring and rendering the payment input fields for both Card and Bank Account types using `OdinPay.createCardForm()` or `OdinPay.createBankAccountForm()`.
+This includes:
+        *   Providing CSS selectors for where OdinPay.js should mount its iframe-based input fields.
+        *   Passing an `onChangeValidation` handler to OdinPay.js to receive real-time, field-level validation events.
-    *   Handling callbacks from `OdinPay.js` upon form submission or error for both payment types.
+    *   Handling callbacks from `OdinPay.js` upon form submission:
+        *   For successful submissions, extracting payment method details (including `id`, `type`, `billingInformation`, and specific card/bank account data).
+        *   For failed submissions, processing the `result.errors` array (from OdinPay.js v2) to construct a structured error payload.
-    *   Emitting internal events (`odinSubmitInternal`, `odinErrorInternal`) to communicate results or errors to the facade.
+    *   Emitting internal events (`odinSubmitInternal` with `OdinPaySubmitPayload`, `odinErrorInternal` with `OdinPayErrorPayload`) to communicate results or errors to the facade.
-    *   Managing its own CSS for basic structure and appearance (with `shadow: false`, allowing host styling).
+    *   Managing its own minimal CSS for the basic structure of elements it renders directly (e.g., field labels, containers like `div.odin-field-container`), and is configured with `shadow: false` to allow easy host styling of these elements.
 *   **Outputs:** Standard Web Components, consumed by the `@exerp/odin-dropin` facade package via its `dist-custom-elements` output.

 ### 3.3. `@exerp/odin-dropin` (Facade Package - `packages/odin-dropin`)